 Employees are responsible for knowing their PTO balance by logging into the automated timekeeping system and notifying the Executive Director if any questions arise.
-Any requests for additional unpaid time off shall be subject to the discretion of the Executive Director considering the needs of the school.
+Any requests for additional unpaid time off shall be subject to the discretion of the Exec utive Director considering the needs of the school.
 Employees who have not used their PTO hours will receive priority for scheduling PTO over employees who have used all their PTO hours.
-No more than one classroom teacher may schedule to take the same day off without appropriate coverage in place and the expressed approval of the Executive Director.
+No more than two classroom teachers may schedule to take the same da y off without appropriate coverage in place and the expressed approval of the Executive Director.

-DELC is proud to offer these PTO hours in addition to 27 paid days for scheduled school closures: Thanksgiving break (3 days), winter break (10 days), spring break (5 days), summer break (5 days), and Labor Day, President's Day, Memorial Day, and Juneteenth.
-DELC offers employees PTO hours in recognition that special and sometimes unexpected circumstances arise that require time off from work outside of designated school closures.
+DELC is proud to offer these PTO hours in addition to 28 paid days for scheduled school closures: Thanksgiving break (3 days), winter break (10 days), spring break (5 days), summer break (5 days), and Labor Day, MLK, President's Day, Memorial Day, and Juneteenth.
+DELC offers employees PTO hours in recognition that special and sometimes unexpected circumstances arise that require time off from work outside of de signated school closures.

 DELC compensates employees for any accrued but unused PTO at separation.
-DELC does not compensate employees for paid school closure days at separation because those benefits are accrued and contingent upon continued employment during the paid school closure time period.
+DELC does not compensate employees for paid school closure days at separation because those benefits are accrued and contingent upon continued employment dur ing the paid school closure time period.

-Because consistent attendance for every DELC employee is vital to the well-being of the children assigned to each employee's classroom, DELC expects employees to schedule vacations whenever possible during school closures, and to use their best efforts to take PTO in a manner that fosters respect and consideration for colleagues and families.
+Because consistent attendance for every DELC employee is vital to the well being of the children assigned to each employee's classroom, DELC expects employees to schedule vacations whenever possible during school cl osures, and to use their best efforts to take PTO in a manner that fosters respect and consideration for colleagues and families.
+Employees may not take more than 10 consecutive school days off for PTO in order to keep consistency for children and families .